1 results found

 Employment

-Martin is an accomplished employment advocate of over 15 years call.
+Martin is an accomplished employment advocate of over 20 years’ call.
 He joined Chambers in 2022 to further develop his practice, having been the Head of Employment at his previous set for a number of years.

 Martin’s practice in employment law is nationwide and particularly focuses upon discrimination claims pursuant to the Equality Act 2010.
-His employment practice covers all aspects of discrimination with extensive experience of multi-day discrimination claims acting for Respondents and Claimants.
+His employment practice covers all aspects of discrimination with extensive experience of multi-day discrimination claims acting for both Respondents and Claimants.

 Martin developed a race equality scheme for the Government Office for the East Midlands prior to commencing self-employed practice.

-Special Education Needs
+Special Education Needs and Disability

 Martin represents parents, pupils, schools and their governing bodies (maintained and independent sector), academies, universities and FE colleges, students, teaching and academic staff and local authorities in all areas of Education law.
 Martin navigates parents and local authorities through the formulation of EHC plans, school exclusions and tackling EOTAS packages.